vigour-io/boilerplate-module/README.md

 - `state`, the subtopic (state)
 - `content`, the specific funcitonality

-Extensions of modules allways folow the same pattern e.g. `blend-state-content-brightcove` extends or replaces `play-state-content` This will keep reasoning about behaviours of modules simple for everyone
+Extensions of modules always folow the same pattern e.g. `blend-state-content-brightcove` extends or replaces `play-state-content` This will keep reasoning about behaviours of modules simple for everyone

 -
 ###Installation
-Modules should allways be installable using
+Modules should always be installable using
 `npm i` or `npm i --production` (wihtout dev dependencies)

 -